 Is JAMB a money making venture or an examination body?

-Also we should not forget in a hurry that the examination body JAMB, reduced the cut-off mark to 120 last year all in a bid to have more people get admission beyond their SSCE.
+Also, we should not forget in a hurry that JAMB, reduced the cut-off mark to 120 last year all in a bid to have more people get admission beyond their Senior Secondary Certificate Examination (SSCE).

-However, it is obvious that the antecedents of these new induced score was all a gimmick owing to the fact that there is a fixed number of candidates who can get admission to schools.
-Also, last year, universities were able to fight their way to get Post-UTME back to scrutinize the candidates.
+However, it is obvious that the antecedents of this newly-induced score was all a gimmick, owing to the fact that there is a fixed number of candidates who can get admission into schools.
+It was just last year that universities were able to fight their way to get Post-UTME back to scrutinize the candidates.

-In all these, all I can see are money making ventures who are exploiting the poor and middle class.
-Why should millions of young Nigerians be exploited when the system can only take a handful.
-Should we continue to rob Peter to pay Paul?
+In all these, it is clear that the examination body is a money-making venture that is exploiting the poor and middle class.
 Yes, these monies are brought to the coffers of the government but should it be at the expense of families who can barely afford three square meals?

 We should also remember that the whole exercise is not a fair playing field for candidates.
-Some of these candidates have never seen a computer before or have access to using them.
-Are we not shooting ourselves in the foot?
-Now we talk of high crime rates in the society, who are these people?
+Some of these candidates who are expected to take the exams on a computer have never seen or had access to computers.
+How would they pass?

 Let’s know your thoughts on this issue!
 Your opinion counts!